-This Focus Sheet is produced as part of the Emergency Survival Program (ESP).
+This information sheet is produced as part of the Emergency Survival Program (ESP).
 ESP is an awareness campaign designed to increase home, neighborhood, business and school emergency preparedness.
 ESP was developed by the County of Los Angeles.
-The California Governor's Office of Emergency Services (OES)

-and representatives from Contra Costa, Imperial, Inyo, Kern, Los Angeles, Marin, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, Santa Cruz, and Ventura counties; Southern California Edison; the Southern California Earthquake Center and the American Red Cross assist in the development of campaign materials and coordination of the campaign.
+The California Emergency Management Agency (Cal EMA) and representatives from Contra Costa, Imperial, Inyo, Kern, Los Angeles, Marin, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, Santa Cruz, and Ventura counties, Southern California Edison, the Southern California Earthquake Center and the American Red Cross assist in the development of campaign materials and coordination of the campaign.